EVOLUTION OF PHYSICS- THE MODERN INTERPRETATIONS OF PHYSICS (1)

-No other discipline of science has grown and developed rapidly as Physics.
-In the blogs that follow I will try level best to describe the modern notions of this subject, but wait...do you know that the Newton's Law and its numericals, Newton's Universal Law of Gravitation, the Bohr's Model of Atom etc that you learnt hard for your exams do not hold good universally and are 'false statements' according to modern notions and human research.
+No other discipline of science has grown and developed as rapidly as Physics.
+In the blogs that follow, I will try my level best to describe the modern notions of this subject.
+But wait... do you know that Newton's Laws and their numericals, Newton's Universal Law of Gravitation, Bohr's Model of the Atom, etc., which you studied so hard for your exams, do not actually hold universally and are considered 'false statements' according to modern research and scientific understanding?

-Then why did we learn all these statements in the first place.
-This is a very relevant question, we solved questions based on these so called 'false statements' and lost marks for not solving it correctly, when the 'law' itself is wrong!
+Then why did we learn all these statements in the first place?
+This is a very relevant question.
+We solved countless questions based on these so-called 'false statements' and even lost marks for not solving them correctly — when the 'law' itself is wrong!

-Now look...we just witnessed how from the broad concept of matter we reached the minutest corners of an atom.
-Who knows within a decade or so the new generation might be learning particles within the electrons and protons!
+See what just happened?
+We traced the evolution of scientific thought — from the broad concept of matter to the tiniest details of atomic structure.
+Who knows?
+Within a decade or so, the next generation might be learning about particles even smaller than electrons and protons!

-Atom is the smallest particle in the universe.
-All matter is made up of atoms, and it is the basic unit of all objects whether macroscopic or microscopic.
+The atom is the smallest particle in the universe.
+All matter is made up of atoms, making them the basic units of everything, from the macroscopic world to the microscopic realm.

-Scientists were keen on understanding the structure of atom and I should say over the years we have a wide variety of structures for the atoms ranging from the Thomson's Model to the modern accepted structure...
-In this blog we will be dealing with Thomson's and Rutherford's Atomic Model...
+Scientists have always been curious about understanding the structure of the atom, and over the years, numerous models have been proposed — from Thomson's Model to the currently accepted quantum mechanical model.
+In this blog, we will explore Thomson's and Rutherford's Atomic Models.

 PLUM PUDDING MODEL OF AN ATOM

-But unfortunately, Thomson's Model was discarded as it could not explain the experimental results of many other scientists in particular,'one man', a man who contributed wholeheartedly for the development of atomic structure, a man who will later be called, 'The Father of Nuclear Physics'.
+But unfortunately, Thomson’s Model was discarded, as it failed to explain the experimental results obtained by many other scientists — especially the results of one man, a man who contributed wholeheartedly to the development of atomic structure, a man who would later be known as ‘The Father of Nuclear Physics’.

 RUTHERFORD'S MODEL OF AN ATOM

-I should say, his 𝛂-particle scattering experiment, its postulates and his observations still resonate in my mind.
-And it was a sure question for our 9th grade final exam.
-I don't know if you believe me or not, I wrote about this experiment as if I was doing this it myself...and so I love explaining this model than any other model...😊
+I must say, Rutherford’s α-particle scattering experiment, its postulates, and his observations still resonate in my mind even today.
+In fact, this experiment was a guaranteed question in our 9th-grade final exam!
+Believe it or not, I wrote about this experiment as if I was the one performing it myself — and that’s probably why I love explaining this model more than any other atomic model.
+There’s something about Rutherford’s sheer brilliance and the simplicity of the experiment that makes it unforgettable.

 THE 𝛂-PARTICLE SCATTERING EXPERIMENT

-Rutherford took a gold foil of at least 1000 atoms thick.
-Now, why gold foil?
-This is because gold foil was very thin and he needed just that!
+Rutherford took a gold foil that was about 1000 atoms thick.
+Now, why gold foil, you ask?
+Simple — gold could be beaten into extremely thin sheets, and Rutherford needed just that for his experiment!

 '' This result was almost as incredible as if you fire a 15-inch shell at a piece of tissue paper and it comes back and hits at you!''